odoo/documentation/legal/terms/partnership.rst

 "Official Partners" may be upgraded automatically to a higher level once they reach the requirements for that higher partnership level.
-Silver and Gold partners that are not meeting their partnerships requirements at the end of annual period may be assigned to a lower partnership level.
+Silver and Gold partners that are not meeting their partnerships requirements at the end of the annual period may be assigned to a lower partnership level.

 .. _benefits:

 4.2 Benefits
 ------------

-The details of the benefits for each level of partnership are described in the table below:
+The details of the benefits for each level of the partnership are described in the table below:

 .. only:: latex